-Figure 3.
-The reduced-dimensional a) Palma-Clary 5D (PC-5D) and (b) 4D (PC-4D) as well as (c) the rotating bond umbrella (RBU-3D) models of $CZ_3Y$ molecule (composed of C, Y and identical $Z^1$ , $Z^2$ , $Z^3$ atoms) with their respective rectilinear internal variables printed in blue.
-Point $Z_3$ denotes the geometrical center of the three Z atoms.
-In all the three models the $CZ_3$ moiety is constrained to $C{3v}$ symmetry.
-Internal variables in orange show the additional constraints in the PC-4D and RBU-3D models compared to the PC-5D model available $^{13,46,47}$ .
-The RD model with the fewest restrictions is the one proposed by Palma and Clary (in the following, PC) $^{9,10}$ : the only constraint is that the CZ3 group keeps C3v symmetry.
+In this section we apply the methods described above to normal mode analysis and sampling in various reduced-dimensional models of methane used in ref.
+31 to study RD QCT reaction dynamics calculations of the reaction, which is the most complicated type of reaction for which exact RD quantum mechanical scattering calculations are available.^{13,46,47} The RD model with the fewest restrictions is the one proposed by Palma and Clary (in the following, PC):^{9,10} the only constraint is that the CZ_3 group keeps C{3v} symmetry.
 The model and a series of its versions with additional constraints have been used in numerous quantum scattering simulations.
-In order to assess the performance of the RD models, Vikár et al. $^{31}$ compared the results of (quasi)classical trajectory simulations obtained with the Palma-Clary and the full-dimensional models of the CH4+H $\rightarrow$ CH3+H2 reaction with various CH4 isotopologs.
-We just mention in passing that the PC model was found to give good results in many cases, but its performance proved to depend on the quality of the potential energy surface and the mass combination.
+In order to assess the performance of the RD models, Vikár et al.31 compared the results of (quasi)classical trajectory simulations obtained with the Palma-Clary and the full-dimensional models of the $CH_4 + H \rightarrow CH_3 + H_2$ reaction with various CH_4 isotopologs.
+We just mention in passing that the PC model was found to give good results in many cases, but its performance proved to depend on the quality of the potential energy surface and the mass combination.31

-Starting from the PC model, one can design a hierarchy of reduced-dimensional models for methane, in each of which the geometry of the CZ3 moiety is constrained to maintain C3v point group symmetry and by freezing additional types of motion, its internal degrees of freedom are reduced from f=9 to 5, 4 or 3.
-Since the three Z atoms are treated as equivalent, such models are suitable for the description of methane isotopologs $CH_nD{4-n}$ with n=0,1,3,4 but not for $CH_2D_2$ .
+Starting from the PC model, one can design a hierarchy of reduced-dimensional models for methane, in each of which the geometry of the CZ3 moiety is constrained to maintain C{3v} point group symmetry and by freezing additional types of motion, its internal degrees of freedom are reduced from f = 9 to 5, 4 or 3.
+Since the three Z atoms are treated as equivalent, such models are suitable for the description of methane isotopologs CH_nD{4-n} with n = 0, 1, 3, 4 but not for CH_2D_2 .
 In Fig. 3 the models with their reduced sets of internal variables and the attached body-fixed Cartesian frame are shown.

-The latter was defined for all models in the same way: the origin was placed at the carbon atom and the axes were determined by the constrained $CZ_3$ moiety: z axis is along the $C{3v}$ axis, x axis within the YCZ1 plane, forming an acute angle with the $CZ^1$ vector, and the y axis is chosen to ensure that the coordinate system is right-handed.
+The latter was defined for all models in the same way: the origin was placed at the carbon atom and the axes were determined by the constrained CZ_3 moiety: z axis is along the C{3v} axis, x axis within the YCZ1 plane, forming an acute angle with the CZ^1 vector, and the y axis is chosen to ensure that the coordinate system is right-handed.